Affiliate links on Android Authority may earn us a commission. Learn more.

 How to reset Echo and Echo Dot (2nd gen models)

-The steps for resetting an Echo or Echo Dot are a little different for the second generation.
+The steps for resetting a 2nd gen Echo or Echo Dot are a little different.

-- Press and hold the Microphone Off and Volume Down buttons on your 2nd gen Echo device for 20 seconds.
+- Press and hold the Microphone Off and Volume Down buttons on your Echo device for 20 seconds.

 - Once the light ring has turned off and on again, it should now be orange, which indicates it’s in setup mode.